urbit/urbit.org-reloaded/content/community/hosting-a-meetup.md

 +++
 title = "Hosting a Meetup"
+description = "Best practices for hosting your Urbit meetups." weight = 2
 +++

 There are already [a few](urbit.org/meetups) Urbit meetups that take place in cities around the United States.
 Want to start a meetup in your home town?
 Consider these best practices.